DataONEorg/d1_python/d1_common_python/doc/overview.rst

-The `DataONE Common Library for Python`_ provides functionality commonly needed by projects that interact with the :term:`DataONE` infrastructure via Python.
+The :doc:`/common/index` provides functionality commonly needed by projects that interact with the :term:`DataONE` infrastructure via Python.

 The main functionality provided by the DataONE Common Library for Python is